crisweber2600/animated-guide/README.md

 CLI can write summaries with the `--out` option.
 The projects target **.NET 9.0** so ensure you have the latest SDK installed.

+## Project Goals
+- Showcase how to organize a .NET 9 solution with several cooperating projects.
+- Demonstrate duplicate detection across Microsoft Graph and Google Drive.
+- Provide BDD scenarios that document expected behavior.
+- Offer a CLI capable of scanning and linking duplicates.
+- Keep code coverage above 80% with automated tests.

 ## Projects
 - **DupScan.Core** – domain models and hash-based detection.
 - **DupScan.Adapters** – infrastructure and external integrations.